eclipse-csi/security-handbook/docs/sbom/introduction.md

 Additionally, SBOMs empower software consumers and contributors to evaluate the security, quality and license compliance of the software they use and develop, creating a more trustworthy open source ecosystem.

 ## Security Considerations
-From a security perspective, SBOMs are invaluable due to their inherent trait, that of providing visibility into the elemenents that make up a software projects.
+From a security perspective, SBOMs are invaluable due to their inherent trait, that of providing visibility into the elements that make up a software project.

 When facing supply chain concerns, these inventories enable organizations to quickly and efficiently answer questions such as "Am I affected?" and "Where am I affected?", providing support into identifying and mitigating vulnerabilities in a timely manner.